Published 24th July 2019

 A person’s level of English is commonly measured by the Common European Framework of Reference for Languages, which describes language ability on a 6-point scale.
 If a language learner measures as a Beginner or Elementary learner they are classified as A1, as Pre-intermediate they are A2, Intermediate B1, Upper Intermediate B2, Advanced C1 and Proficiency C2.
 (Don’t get your knickers in a knot over the levels just yet – you’ll learn more about them on your TEFL course).

-Someone who wants to do the TEFL course will need to measure at a C1 or Advanced level of English in order to do a TEFL course.
+Someone who wants to do the TEFL course will need to measure at a C1 or Advanced level of English.
 This is similar to any other course of study that is conducted in English.
 A certain mastery of the language is needed to deal with the course materials and texts, more so in this case because it is an English teaching qualification.

 How do I know what level I am?

 In order to test any language learner’s level, there are a number of language tests that can be taken.
 A C1 according to the CEFR is equivalent to the following:

 - The Pearson Test of English (PTE) General Level 4

 - Trinity GESE Grades 10 and 11